MSD-Sistemas/SimStorm-Toolbox-Public/README.md

 We also provide a set of testing scripts to support verification and validation.

 Our testing scripts include the following features:
-a.
-Test vector acquisition;
+1. Test vector data acquisition;
-a.
-Test Execution;
+2. Test Execution;
-b.
-Expected / Simulated results comparison; and
+3. Expected / Simulated results comparison; and
-c.
-Report Generation.
+4. Report Generation.

 A sample script is available in the `samples/testVector` folder.